Code-Institute-Submissions/battleship-blast/README.md

-Battleships Blast - An Interactive online Game of Battleship
+Battleships Blast - An Interactive Online Game of Battleship
 ==================================

 * * *